Consensys/doc.goquorum/docs/HowTo/GetStarted/Cakeshop.md

     ```

     !!! warning
-        This command will unpack the war file and set up the cakeshop data folders but will not actually start a node
+        This command will unpack the war file and set up the Cakeshop data folders but will not actually start a node

 1. Navigate to `path/to/cakeshop/war/data/local`